Endangering the Welfare of a Child

 Endangering the welfare of a child, including sexual contact with a minor, child abuse, and child neglect, is an extremely serious charge.
 Anyone convicted will face the consequences for the rest of their life.
-Our criminal defense attorneys at the Law Offices of Herbert I. Ellis, P.C., understand the serious and delicate nature of such charges.
+Our criminal defense attorneys at Ellis Law, understand the serious and delicate nature of such charges.
 If you or someone you love is facing charges of endangering the welfare of a child, we are willing and able to assist you throughout the criminal justice process.

 Child Endangerment Law in New Jersey